Corbin pitches Nationals past Phillies in DH opener

-Corbin (6-5) gave up just four hits with eight strikeouts after three subpar outings.
+Corbin (6-5) allowed four hits and three walks while striking out eight, bouncing back after going 0-3 with an 11.37 ERA in his past three starts.

 Tanner Rainey pitched the eighth and retired J.T.
 Realmuto for the final out on a grounder with two runners on base.
-Washington had closer Sean Doolittle warming up in the eighth, but with the 6-1 lead the Nationals brought in Javy Guerra for the ninth -- he gave up RBI triple to Brad Miller.
+Washington had closer Sean Doolittle warming up in the eighth, but with a 6-1 lead, the Nationals brought in Javy Guerra for the ninth, and he gave up RBI triple to Brad Miller before sealing the win.

 Brian Dozier had an RBI double in the sixth to drive in Juan Soto, who had walked and stole second, to give the Nationals a 3-1 lead.
-Dozier hit a two-run homer in the eighth for more insurance and Parra followed with a home run for a 6-1 edge off reliever Cole Irvin.
+Dozier hit a two-run homer in the eighth for more insurance, and Parra followed with a home run off reliever Cole Irvin for a 6-1 edge.

 Zach Eflin (6-7) made the start on the mound for the Phillies, who decided to go with Jake Arrieta in the second game of the doubleheader.

-The Nationals had three hits in a row off Eflin in the first, with Soto driving in a run with a single.
+The Nationals got a run off Eflin in the first, with Soto hitting an RBI single.
 Washington took a 2-1 lead in the fourth on doubles by Matt Adams and Parra.

 Eflin gave up three runs (two earned) on five hits with three walks and seven strikeouts in six innings.
 Andrew Knapp pinch-hit for him in the top of the seventh and grounded out against Corbin, with Edubray Ramos coming on to pitch in the last of the seventh.

-Washington lefty Corbin, who allowed 16 runs in his previous three outings, also had a rough first inning Wednesday as Scott Kingery hit a solo homer and a 1-0 lead.
-After a walk to Rhys Hoskins, Corbin retired Realmuto for the third out.
+Washington lefty Corbin, who allowed 20 runs (16 earned) in his previous three outings, also had a rough first inning Wednesday as Scott Kingery hit a solo homer and a 1-0 lead.

 It was the second trip to Washington for Bryce Harper as a member of the Phillies.
 The few fans on hand were happy to see Harper thrown out at third base when he tried to advance following on a single by Hoskins in the sixth.

 Harper was 5-for-7 in two games at Washington in April.
-He was 0-for-2 with two walks on Wednesday.
+He was 0-for-2 with two walks in Wednesday's opener.

 --Field Level Media